-It is the policy of Western Kentucky University Libraries (Helm-Cravens Library, Educational Resources Center, Kentucky Library and Museum, Glasgow Regional Library, Owensboro Regional Library, Elizabethtown Regional Library, Visual & Performing Art Library) to maintain an atmosphere conducive to reading, study, and research.
-Library and Museum users must refrain from exceeding acceptable noise levels, eating, drinking, and use of tobacco except in officially designated locations, and/or from any other disruptive behavior which impinges on the rights and needs of others.
+It is the policy of Western Kentucky University Libraries (Helm-Cravens Library, Educational Resources Center, Kentucky Library, Glasgow Regional Library, Owensboro Regional Library, Elizabethtown Regional Library, Visual & Performing Art Library) to maintain an atmosphere conducive to reading, study, and research.
+Library users must refrain from exceeding acceptable noise levels, eating, drinking, and use of tobacco except in officially designated locations, and/or from any other disruptive behavior which impinges on the rights and needs of others.
 Users violating these requirements will be subject to the following:

 - Any individual identified by University Libraries faculty or staff as exhibiting unacceptable behavior will be asked to desist such behavior or leave the library.

-- If this individual refuses to comply, University Police will be called to handle the situation.
+- If this individual refuses to comply, University Police will be called for to handle the situation.